Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 token_list = dictvectorizer.get_feature_names()
 ```

-#### 5. TF-IDF Weighting
+#### TF-IDF Weighting

 Raw term frequencies can be misleading, as very common words might appear frequently in all documents without being particularly distinctive.
 To address this, we applied Term Frequency-Inverse Document Frequency (TF-IDF) weighting.
 TF-IDF gives higher weight to terms that are frequent in a specific document but rare across the entire corpus, effectively highlighting more meaningful words for topic identification.
+This also helps to produce diverse but semantically coherent topics.

 ```python
 for column_idx in range(len(token_list)):